 Duolingo has won many awards in 2013 and 2014.
 Currently, the courses are available for learning French, Spanish, Italian, German, Portuguese, Dutch, Irish, Danish, Swedish, Turkish, Hungarian, Russian, Polish and Romanian.
 However, only the first six languages are currently available as a smartphone app.
 The others are for now just on the desktop platform.

-With Duolingo there are different levels which you have to progress through.
+With Duolingo there are different levels that you have to progress through to unlock more lessons.
 You can skip through the levels by successfully completing tests (“checkpoints”) but if you fail them then you are ‘locked’ into completing each level until you reach the end of the course.

 Normally, you have 3 or 4 hearts per level which means that you can make 3 or 4 mistakes before you fail the level and have to start it again.

-Each level comprises of learning themed vocabulary or grammar.
+Each level & individual lesson is comprised of learning themed vocabulary or grammar.
 There are short one-line grammar explanations but most of the learning occurs through making mistakes and correcting them.
 The levels work your reading, writing and comprehension skills through translation exercises.
-There is also voice recognition software which identifies if you are ‘correctly’ pronouncing a word or expression.
+There is also voice recognition software that identifies if you are ‘correctly’ pronouncing a word or expression.